-The practice of prior conviction impeachment treats a conviction as a reliable marker of crime commission.
+The practice of prior conviction impeachment treats a conviction as reliably indicating commission of the named crime.
 The federal rule, and those state rules that follow it, treat the assumed crime as reliably indicating one of two things: either (in the "crimen falsi" context) a lying character or (in the case of qualifying felony convictions) a character that willfully breaks laws, including the law prohibiting perjury.
 They treat those assumed character traits as long-lasting.
 Each of these aspects of the practice is vulnerable to critiques.